mortenjc/Q1/README.md

 the moment there is no corresponding function for **out** so I parse the decoded instruction string when needed.
 So far only display output (0x3) is handled.

+## Bugs and improvements
+Feel free to create a GitHub issue or contact me directly.

+## License
+This project is licensed under the BSD-2 License see the [LICENSE](LICENSE) file for details.